qnlbnsl/daisy_llm/README.md

 pip install daisy_llm
 ```

+Import into your project and use.
+See main-example.py

 Create ```config.py``` in your project with necessary information and enable desired modules to be loaded.
 See [Daisy-openai-chat](https://github.com/myrakrusemark/Daisy-openAI-chat) for sample project and a collection of modules to get started